All Episodes

 Please speak about this so everybody will know how much of a loser people can be.

-Hey, this is, this is, this doesn't surprise me at all.
+Hey, this doesn't surprise me at all.

 Sue the insurance company after they pay off, take the donations and go to a casino and max it out.